Then this essential guide to planning your website is for you.

-- Images (e.g. business images, etc.).
+- Images (e.g. staff photos, etc.).
 Image formats = .jpg, .png or .gif.

-- Your products or services
+- The products or services you sell

-- The industry you’re in
+- Your industry

-- A business event you plan to attend
+- A networking event you have attended

-- Affiliate training
+- Affiliate tips and training

 - etc …

-- How To Create An Effective Digital Content Strategy
+- Creating A Sustainable Digital Content Strategy

 - Content Writing Tips

-- Copywriting Principles
+- Effective Copywriting

 - Content Posting Guidelines For WordPress

-- Outsourcing Your Content Creation
+- How To Outsource Your Content Creation

-- Time-Saving Content Strategies
+- Time-Saving Content Creation Strategies

 Enter your details in the form below to subscribe now and start receiving training content immediately!

-This is the end of Part Two
+This is the end of Part 2

-To continue reading this tutorial, click on the link below:
+To continue reading this tutorial, click here:

 "I was absolutely amazed at the scope and breadth of these tutorials!
 The most in-depth training I have ever received on any subject!" - Myke O'Neill, DailyGreenPost.com